-United, of course, recently ended up in “Public Relations Hell” for a PR scandal that proved they were anything BUT friendly.
+In 2017, United ended up in “Public Relations Hell” for a PR scandal that proved they were anything BUT friendly.
 HBO suddenly stopped being unique when upstarts like Netflix—and even the networks—upped their television game.
 And Domino’s went back to being one pizza chain among many when fast delivery became an industry standard.

 In other words, there’s nothing wrong with using your uniqueness to differentiate your business.
 Just be prepared to go back to the drawing board should that uniqueness disappear overnight.